-The top right of the Main Window contains two icons, the Sound Levels button, and the Overlays button.
-Both show or hide the windows for each tool.
+The top right of the Main Window contains five icons, the Sound Levels button, the Overlays button, the Camera Effects button, the Comments button and the Preferences button.
+Each show or hides the windows for each tool.

-The five links above go to the manual’s sections for each source and explain each in detail.
+The links above go to the manual’s sections for each source and explain each in detail.

 The bottom right corner holds menus which control where your broadcasts go.
 The options here are dependent upon which settings you’ve selected.

-If you’ve picked Facebook, YouTube or Periscope as your Destination, you’ll see various options of where to broadcast.
+If you’ve picked Facebook or YouTube as your Destination, you’ll see various options of where to broadcast.
 You can choose who can view your broadcast within Facebook or YouTube, and control when to broadcast.

-If you select Custom Stream Key, a sheet will appear over the window with the settings required to stream to services other than Facebook, YouTube, Twitch, and Periscope.
+If you select Custom Stream Key, a sheet will appear with the settings required to stream to services other than Facebook, YouTube, Twitch, and Periscope.